-On another occasion, Sir Arvi was aware that I was becoming "hot under the collar" at some of the larger mining companies promoting the concept of the so-called "social licence to operate", as I saw this as a "protection racket" to restrict new entry into mining production.
+On another occasion Sir Arvi was aware that I was becoming "hot under the collar" at some of the larger mining companies promoting the concept of the so-called "License to Operate", as I saw this as a "protection racket" to restrict new entry to mining production.

-To paraphrase his wise advice to me, he said, "fight the issues, but don't fight the people, who were usually well meaning-it's just that they have a different agenda".
+Paraphrasing his wise advice to me; was simply to "fight the issues, but not fight the people, who were usually well meaning, it's just that they had a different agenda."